badmintoncryer/cloud-duck/README.md

 CloudDuck is a CDK construct for simple and easy-to-use analysis environment for S3 data, featuring DuckDB with built-in authentication.

+By simply deploying the Construct, you can launch a SaaS that provides an analytics dashboard like the one shown below.
+User authentication for access is implemented using Cognito, ensuring that only authorized users can log in.

 <p align="center">
   <img src="images/cloudduck.gif" alt="CloudDuck Display Image" />
 </p>